 Sleek seaside inspirations for coastal kitchen designs focus on minimalistic aesthetics that capture the calmness of the coast.
 These kitchens often feature smooth surfaces, high-gloss finishes, and a monochromatic color palette inspired by the sand and sea.
 Implementing elements like integrated appliances and handle-less cabinetry enhances the streamlined look.
 Accent pieces such as silver or chrome hardware can add a touch of refinement.
 If you’re interested in a kitchen that echoes the serenity of the seaside with a modern twist, this design is perfect.

-- Lighting: textured glass globe pendant lights in varying sizes
+- Lighting: textured crackle glass globe pendant lights in clear with silver hardware

-- Materials: high-gloss lacquered cabinetry, stainless steel appliances, glass mosaic tile backsplash, and marble countertops
+- Materials: high-gloss lacquered cabinetry, polished Carrara marble countertops, linear glass mosaic tile backsplash, brushed stainless steel appliances

 3. Nautical Navy and White Kitchens